Princeton University eating clubs: History

+A fire that damaged the University's refectory in 1856 caused a major rise in student membership in eating clubs.
 Towards the end of the 19th century the eating clubs began to recruit new members as old ones left and also began to lease or buy permanent facilities.
 Ivy Club was the first of the permanent eating clubs.
 It was followed shortly after by University Cottage Club.
 This process was greatly aided by Moses Taylor Pyne, who provided financial assistance to most of the eating clubs.
 An early member of Ivy Club, Pyne was heavily involved in the early development of Cap and Gown Club, Campus Club, Elm Club, Cloister Inn, and many others.
 The new clubs (along with other new extracurricular activities) gradually eroded the central role that debate societies Whig and Clio played in undergraduate student life.
 The decline in popularity and energy of the societies led to their merger into the American Whig-Cliosophic Society, which still exists today.

 Twenty eating clubs have existed since Ivy Club opened in 1879, though never more than 18 at any one time.
 At various points, many of the eating clubs fell on hard times and closed their doors or merged with others.
 The now-defunct eating clubs include Campus Club, Key and Seal Club, Arch Club, Gateway Club, Court Club, Arbor Inn, and Prospect Club.
 Dial, Elm, and Cannon Clubs merged to form DEC Club, which operated from 1990 to 1998.
 The most recent club to close was Campus Club, which shut down in 2005.
 The eating clubs and their members have figured prominently among Princeton alumni active in careers in literature and the performing arts.
 For example, the distinguished Pulitzer Prize writer Booth Tarkington, who transformed the Drama Association into the Princeton Triangle Club, was a prominent member of Ivy Club.
 F. Scott Fitzgerald was a member of the University Cottage Club.
 The actors Jimmy Stewart and David Duchovny were members of the Charter Club, and the actors Dean Cain and Brooke Shields were members of Cap and Gown.